Comments

 The Gnome bibliography, however, is a mess and I’m going to make it worse.

 The first, 1952, printing was the then-standard 5000 copies.
 A review slip gives May 15 as the publication date, although Kirkus listed it as April 1.
 Clarke’s swiftly rising popularity forced Greenberg to print another 3000.
+CURREY doesn’t mention Gnome at all as it wasn’t the true first printing.
 ESHBACH and KEMP list two undated printings of 1500 copies each; CHALKER states that 3000 were printed in 1955, with half bound then and half later, in 1957.
-If ESHBACH is correct, this title is unique in having the only confirmed Gnome 3rd printing.
-Even if the later output was merely a new binding, that allows for three boards states or three interior states.
-CURREY doesn’t mention Gnome at all as it wasn’t the true first printing.
+If ESHBACH is correct, this title is unusual in having three printings.
+As we’ll see there are reasons to think that three printings were indeed done.
+(I believe that Foundation also had three printings.
+See that page for details.)
 KEMP has no points for the second printing but writes that the third printing has “37 titles on back of dust jacket.
 Titling in yellow.”
 “Titling” seems to refer to the lettering on the boards, but I’ve seen none on any later variant that is yellow.
-A Science Fiction Book Club (SFBC) variant has yellow lettering, but that could never be confused with a Gnome release.
+A Science Fiction Book Club (SFBC) variant has yellow spine lettering, but that could never be confused with a Gnome release.
+(Or could it?
+See below.)

 The books’ pages are nearly identical, with only one small revision.
 The tell is on the copyright page.
 The 1952 original references the by-then expected H. Wolff.
 The 1957 printing changes that to Noble Offset Printers, Inc. Only five other Gnomes were produced by Noble: the four Judith Merril best of the year anthologies that appeared in late 1956 and June of 1957, 1958, and 1959, and the 1961 reprinting of Gray Lensman.
 Seeing the Noble name in another 1957 title is odd, but may be tied to the 1957 Merril.
 Can anyone pretend to believe that taking the plates to different printer five years after publication results in a first edition?
 Yet that designation is retained.
 If the copyright page was changing anyway, why not simply make that change as well?

 What of the supposed 1955 second printing?
-I’ve never seen a copy.
+I thought that I’d never seen a copy.
 Nevertheless, I have a copy of a dust jacket with a 32 title back, identical to the one used on Lost Continents, The Forgotten Planet, and the 1954 Foundation second printing.
 That makes it almost certain that the printing took place in 1954, as the 32 titles list five of the eight books issued in 1954 and none from 1955.
 The Gnome address remains at 80 East 11th St. in New York rather than the Hicksville address of the 1957 covers.
-I know of no other copies or even images of the jacket.
 Why this should be so is yet another Gnome mystery.
-What boards this variant jacket were once wrapped around are equally unknown.
-My dust jacket came awkwardly wrapped around a much smaller SFBC edition with black boards.
-It is inconceivable the SFBC issued the reprint with a Gnome cover.
-The badly damaged dust jacket may indicate that the Gnome book suffered more severe damage and the owner salvaged what was left.

 Review(s)